OpenPecha/agentic_translation/doc/SYSTEM_OVERVIEW.md

 2. **Language-specific Prompting**: Instructions emphasize natural expression in the target language
 3. **Linguistic Requirements**: Custom guidance for grammar, syntax, and idiomatic expression
 4. **Cultural Adaptation**: Ensures terminology is culturally appropriate
+5. **Language Verification**: Validates that translations are in the correct target language
+6. **Multilingual Examples**: Includes few-shot examples in various languages (English, Chinese, Italian, Russian)
+7. **Language-Aware Extraction**: Ensures extracted content is in the specified target language

 ## Workflow Integration